Brazilian Peacock Bass

 Air-Conditioned Dining Cabin

-Meals: Meals are served in the air-conditioned dining cabin or there are barbeques on the beach.
+Meals: Meals are served in the air-conditioned dining cabin, and barbeques on the beach.
 The camp chef has cooked for fishing operations for over 20 years, specializing in Brazilian cuisine.
 Dinners begin with a soup of the day—Piraha Soup is a favorite, followed by the main course of beef, chicken, or fish, ending with a dessert such as flan or ice cream.
 Fresh baked breads and cakes served with fresh fruit.

 Alcohol: Beer, vodka, gin, and rum.
 Wine is served with dinner.